Priyansh-Fanatic/Ai-powered-healthcare-app/README.md

 ## Description

-The Healthcare Website is a web application developed using Flask, designed to provide users with comprehensive access to healthcare services.
-The application facilitates online appointment booking, medical records retrieval, and offers a chatbot for immediate assistance.
-This platform aims to enhance patient engagement and streamline access to vital health information.
+The Healthcare Website is a web application built using Flask that provides users with access to various healthcare services, including appointment booking, medical records retrieval, and a chatbot for user inquiries.
+This application aims to enhance the user experience by providing essential healthcare information and services in a user-friendly interface.
+The chatbot is powered by the **Meta Llama 3** model, which allows for intelligent and responsive conversations.

 ## Features